spyoungtech/keyboard-clean-block/README.md

 The first time you launch and use the app, you'll be asked to grant it permissions for input monitoring and accessibility features.
 These are used to intercept keyboard events.

+## About

+Although there are a couple existing applications that provide this functionality, none of them were Open Source and I didn't want to give elevated permissions to those apps if I could not verify the source code.